In Exercises 19–22, let p be the population proportion for the si... | Channels for Pearson+

 Width of Confidence Intervals

-The width of a confidence interval reflects the level of uncertainty in the estimate; a wider interval indicates more uncertainty.
-The width is influenced by the confidence level chosen (e.g., 90% vs. 95%) and the sample size.
-Generally, higher confidence levels result in wider intervals, as they require a larger margin of error to ensure that the true parameter is captured within the interval.
+The width of a confidence interval reflects the level of uncertainty associated with the estimate of the population parameter.
+A wider interval indicates greater uncertainty, while a narrower interval suggests more precision.
+Comparing the widths of 90% and 95% confidence intervals helps to illustrate the trade-off between confidence level and precision, as higher confidence levels typically result in wider intervals.

 Recommended video: